Gay men versus condoms. Where are we at?

 While we can avoid transmission of HIV through PrEP and TasP, what about other STIs?

-While condoms reduce the risk of contracting Hepatitis, their protection is only high for Hep B, since it’s mostly spread through blood and sexual contact.
+While condoms reduce the risk of contracting Hepatitis, they really only protect you against Hep B as it’s mostly spread through blood and sexual contact.

-Hep A and Hep C are mainly transmitted in two different ways.
-To get Hep A you need to ingest fecal molecules - easily done through rimming or any other way your mouth comes into contact with someone’s ass - even by proxy such as fingering, unwashed hands, or ass-to-mouth.
+Hep A and Hep C are generally transmitted in two different ways.
+To get Hep A you need to ingest faecal molecules - easily done through rimming or any other way your mouth comes into contact with someone’s ass such as fingering, unwashed hands, or ass-to-mouth.

 Hep C transmission happens mainly through injecting drugs, and rarely through sex.

-However, for Hep A and Hep B there’s a vaccine which is a lot more reliable than any condom.
+For both Hep A and Hep B there’s a vaccine which is a lot more reliable from of protection than condoms.

-Although there is no known vaccine for Hep C, there is actually a cure.
+Although there is no known vaccine for Hep C, there is effective treatment.
 Plus, many people clear the infection without medication.

 Herpes (Human Simplex Virus)